 Dr. Alyssa Adams: Clinical Psychologist and Intuitive Business Coach

 “I love a two-list method for accomplishing all the things that I need to do.
 This means that I make a big giant list that outlines everything that I want to get done for the week (or two weeks!), and then I go through that list and break the bigger tasks into smaller tasks.
 Then, all of the final, smaller tasks go into slots on my calendar throughout the week.
 This ensures that I get things done that I need to do without feeling overwhelmed by ALL the tasks.”

-The Aligned Time Journal integrates with every calendar and to-do list, even Alyssa’s system!
+The Great Work Journals integrate with every calendar and to-do list, even Alyssa’s system!
 We love anything that keeps overwhelm at bay!